deepanshs/csdmpy/docs/source/examples/1D{1}-datasets/1D{1}-datasets.rst

     >>> filename = '../test-datasets0.0.12/gmsl/sea_level_none.csdf'
     >>> sea_level = cp.load(filename)

-The variable `filename` is a string with the address to the `sea_level.csdf`.
+The variable `filename` is a string with the address to the `sea_level.csdf` file.
 The :meth:`~csdmpy.load` method of the `csdmpy` module reads the file and returns an instance of the :ref:`csdm_api` class, in this case, as a variable `sea_level`.
-For a quick preview of the data structure, use the :attr:`~csdmpy.CSDM.data_structure` attribute of this instance,
+For a quick preview of the data structure, use the :attr:`~csdmpy.csdm.CSDM.data_structure` attribute of this instance.

 .. doctest::